• Skip to primary navigation

 STEP THREE: Next, add the vanilla extract and applesauce and continue mixing until it's all incorporated.

-Collage of four images showcasing process of making apple pie cookies.
+Collage of four images showcasing process of making apple cinnamon cookies.

 STEP FOUR: Add the dry ingredients into the wet ingredients and mix on low speed until the soft cookie dough starts to form.
 Make sure to scrape the sides of the bowl along with any flour that might be hanging out at the bottom.